 -

-10. Do Mount Carmel parents benefit from the free 15 hours (Early Years Entitlement funding)?
+7. Do Mount Carmel parents benefit from the funded 15/30 hours of Early Years Entitlement funding?

 Parents can apply for a private place by completing our registration form found on the “Apply now” page and places are allocated in the February before the September intake.
 Due to the high demand for places at our nursery school we recommend that applications are made at least 12 months in advance of your child starting nursery.